ibm-cds-labs/on-prem-db-crud-access-swagger-client-sample/README.md

 ### Binding the sample REST API

-The REST APIs are typically exposed to Bluemix applications using user-provided services, as described in the tutorial.
+The generated RESTful APIs are typically exposed to Bluemix applications using user-provided services, as described in the tutorial.
+Before you can use this sample application, bind the appropriate user-provided service using the Bluemix Web Console or Cloud Foundry CLI.

 #### Binding the published sample REST API using the Bluemix web console
   * [Log in to Bluemix](https://console.ng.bluemix.net/).